RFA Sir Galahad (1966): Background

-She was first managed for the British Army by the British-India Steam Navigation Company, before being transferred in 1970 to the RFA, and was manned by Hong Kong Chinese civilian crew.
+She was first managed for the British Army by the British-India Steam Navigation Company, before being transferred in 1970 to the RFA, and was crewed by British officers and Hong Kong Chinese civilian crew.

 Design and construction

-The Sir Galahad was a 3,322-tonne LSL built by Stephens and launched in 1966.
+Sir Galahad was a 3,322-tonne LSL built by Stephens and launched in 1966.
 She could carry 340 troops or, when necessary, 534 for short periods.
 Cargo capacity could include 16 light tanks, 34 mixed vehicles, 122 tonnes of fuel and 31 tonnes of ammunition.
 Landing craft could be carried in place of lifeboats, but unloading was mainly handled by three onboard cranes.

 Operational history

 1970

 In November and December 1970 Sir Galahad was involved in Operation Burlap giving humanitarian assistance to East Pakistan after a cyclone caused extensive damage and flooding.